Clearing land is one of my favorite activities, this began on our family farm after opening a tree line so I could raise Jacob sheep.

 On a good clearing day, I normally walk away with a huge burn pile, thorns in my scalp and scratches on my face and arms.

 This project reminds me of life; we walk through rubble almost daily even if we can't see it.
+With every step I choose to shine and have discernment to overcome these obstacles.

-With each new day we must be strong and have discernment to overcome these obstacles.
 We must learn how to protect our heart from thorns.

 The Beginning of a Good Clearing